Prof. dr. Maarten P. Vink

 Marloes de Hoon joined the Maastricht Faculty of Arts and Social Sciences in January 2016 as a PhD candidate.
 Her research project is part of the recently founded Institute for Transnational and Euregional Cross Border Cooperation and Mobility (ITEM) and focuses on residential trajectories of asylum migrants in the Netherlands, including both internal and international (onward) moves.
 Her broader research interests include (cross-border) human mobility, immigrant integration and social cohesion.

-View Marloes’s profile page on Maastricht University’s website
+View Bilisuma’s profile page on Maastricht University’s website

-Thomas Huddleston is Programme Director on Migration and Integration at the Migration Policy Group (MPG). e coordinates MPG’s research on legal immigration and the integration of migrants and refugees, which largely focuses on national and EU policies and their effectiveness for integration outcomes.
+Thomas Huddleston is Research Director on Migration and Integration at the Migration Policy Group (MPG).
+He coordinates MPG’s research and communication.
 His specific thematic areas of expertise include family reunification, naturalisation, immigrant political participation and the education of migrant and refugee children.
+Thomas obtained his PhD degree at Maastricht University in 2019 as affiliated member of the MiLifeStatus team.